theNumberWorks/numberworks_website/ans_measurement.md

 Many works discuss specific issues of ANS sensitivity and reviews discuss ANS measurement in general.
 Here, in a new review, we focus on the issues that arise when measuring ANS sensitivity in children.
 We raise several issues often ignored in the literature; we provide solutions for many of those issues or identify key open questions; and we identify critical problems about the incorrect interpretations of the data that rely on suboptimal ANS precision measurement.
 We provide recommendations for measuring ANS sensitivity in children.

-<i class='fa fa-file-text'></i> Krajcsi, A., Chesney, D., Cipora, K., Coolen, I., Gilmore, C., Inglis, M., Libertus, M., Nuerk, H.-C., Simms, V., & Reynvoet, B. (2023).
-Measuring the acuity of the approximate number system in young children (Submitted).
+<i class='fa fa-file-text'></i> Krajcsi, A., Chesney, D., Cipora, K., Coolen, I., Gilmore, C., Inglis, M., Libertus, M., Nuerk, H.-C., Simms, V., & Reynvoet, B. (2024).
+Measuring the acuity of the approximate number system in young children.
+Developmental Review.
 Find the preprint [here](https://osf.io/preprints/psyarxiv/nyw94).

 ## Using the ratio/distance effect slope